 Well, I finally harvested the garden basil to make this homemade pesto recipe.
 I have been snipping buds off it for several weeks to force more growth into the leaves but the plant was getting HUGE.
-I snipped off most of the branches about 3/4 of the way down the stalk but left some of the plant to continue growing.
-Since I have so much fresh garden basil, I decided to make a homemade pesto recipe this week!
+I snipped off most of the branches about 3/4 of the way down the stalk but left some of the plants to continue growing.

 What is Pesto?

-The original pesto recipe was made with basil, coarse salt, garlic, extra virgin olive oil, pine nuts (sometimes toasted) and grated cheese like Parmesan (if you want a unique twist, check out my Parsley Pesto instead!).
+The original pesto recipe was made with basil, coarse salt, garlic, extra virgin olive oil, pine nuts (sometimes toasted), and grated cheese like Parmesan (if you want a unique twist, check out my Parsley Pesto instead!).
 I have seen many variations over the years.
 Making pesto with walnuts is a good way to cut the cost since pine nuts are so expensive (and we should be eating more walnuts for better health anyhow!).

 - Pick in the morning: Garden basil has the most flavor first thing in the morning.

 - Use a food processor: This is the easiest way to puree your pesto recipe.
 Just don’t make it TOO smooth.
 I like a bit of texture!

 - Freeze it back.
 I measure it out into 1/3 cup serving sizes and freeze them.
 It is GREAT to spread on French bread pizza!!
 I do this in my food processor but a blender might work, too, just do smaller batches!
 The original recipe said to use a mortar and pestle but that is NOT going to happen!

 Want to make your own homemade pesto?
 Check out my article about edible gardening and start growing your own basil.
 If you are not sure how to get started, buy a basil growing kit.
 Then, check out these other delicious basil recipes:

 - Fresh Blueberry Tart Recipe with Basil and Honey

 - Watermelon Salad Recipe with Basil and Feta